 What Are the Treatments for a Sore Throat?

-Since most sore throats from infections are caused by viruses related to colds, antibiotics -- used for bacteria -- are not usually needed to speed recovery from a sore throat.
+Since most sore throats from infections are caused by viruses related to colds, antibiotics -- used to eradicate bacterial infections -- are not usually needed to speed recovery from a sore throat.
 Treatment for sore throats and colds from viruses are done to relieve symptoms, so home remedies may be just as effective as over-the-counter or prescription medicines.
-Some sore throats, such as that with strep throat, do require an antibiotic.
+Sore throats caused by bacteria, such as strep throat, do require an antibiotic.
 Check with your doctor to be sure.
-The best way for your doctor to know is to do a strep test or throat culture.
+The best way for your doctor to know is to do a rapid strep test or throat culture.
 Even an experienced doctor cannot reliably tell without a test.

 Home Remedies for a Sore Throat